 To understand what happens as we lower the temperature, let us analyze the spin texture minimizing the energy $H_s$ as a function of $T$.
 The Zeeman magnetic field and ferromagnetic interaction compete in $H_s$.
 The spin configuration minimizing the Zeeman term is $\bm S_n=\mbox{sgn} (\omega_n) \hat {\bm z}$, and the Zeeman field inevitably prevails far from the origin, so that $\bm S_n\to \pm \hat {\bm z}$ for $\omega_n\to\pm\infty$.
 These fixed values at infinity serve as boundary conditions for the interaction term.

 Above the superconducting $T_c$, the anomalous averages vanish, $F_n=0$.
-According to the definition~\re{sgf} of the classical spin, this means that all spins are parallel to the $z$-axis.
+According to the definition~\re{sgf} of the classical spin, this means that all spins are parallel to the $z$ axis.
 From the behavior of $\bm S_n$ at large $\omega_n$ and by symmetry, it is then clear that the minimum energy spin texture is $\bm S_n=\mbox{sgn} (\omega_n) \hat {\bm z}$.
 This is the \textit{normal state} in the spin language.
-The characteristic feature of the normal state is a sharp domain wall between $\omega_{-1}$ and $\omega_0$ with an abrupt maximal jump of the $z$-component of spin from $S_{-1}^z=-1$ to $S_0^z=+1$, see Fig.~\ref{spinsfig}.
+The characteristic feature of the normal state is a sharp domain wall between $\omega_{-1}$ and $\omega_0$ with an abrupt maximal jump of the $z$-component of spin from $S_{-1}^z=-1$ to $S_0^z=+1$ (see Fig.~\ref{spinsfig}).

-Below $T_c$ the anomalous averages are nonzero, i.e., the spins acquire $x$-components ($F_n$ can be made real in the spin chain ground state).
+Below $T_c$ the anomalous averages are nonzero, i.e., the spins acquire $x$ components ($F_n$ can be made real in the spin-chain ground state).
 This means softening of the domain wall.
 Now the change in $S_n^z$ from $-1$ at $\omega_n\to-\infty$ to $+1$ at $\omega_n\to+\infty$ is gradual and the jump $S_{0}^z-S_{-1}^z <2$.
-Spin configurations with nonzero $xy$-components are superconducting states.
+Spin configurations with nonzero $xy$ components are superconducting states.